 - Salmon: I use frozen salmon fillets from Costco.
 However, if you have access to fresh salmon, use that instead.
 Defrost the fillets in the fridge overnight for easy preparation the next day.

-- Marinade: Marinate the salmon in toasted sesame oil, soy sauce, garlic, and fresh ginger.
-Then, toss the salmon pieces with Kewpie mayonnaise and toasted sesame seeds before baking them in the oven.
+- Marinade: Marinate the salmon in toasted sesame oil, soy sauce, fresh garlic cloves, and grated fresh ginger.
+Finish the salmon pieces with a coating Kewpie mayonnaise and toasted sesame seeds before baking them in the oven.

 - Rice: Use whatever rice or grain you prefer for this recipe.
 I enjoy white rice or sushi simmered in vinegar-seasoned water.
 You can also purchase Instant Rice for an easy dinner prep or serve the sesame salmon rice bowls on a bed of mixed greens for a low-carb option.